qwint/pseudoregalia-archipelago/README.md

 5. A zip file will be added to Archipelago/output, which can [hosted on the website](https://archipelago.gg/uploads) or hosted locally by clicking Host.

+# Version Compatibility

+Starting in version `0.10.0`, the client automatically checks the APWorld version when connecting to make sure it's compatible.
+Since `0.10.0` also introduced save management, upgrading your client might make it incompatible with existing saves.
+If you need to figure out which client version is compatible with the APWorld version in an existing save, the rest of this section should give you the info you need.

+Version numbers are in the format `major.minor.patch` and a bump in each number has a different meaning:

+* A major version bump (e.g. `1.3.2` to `2.0.0`) means a breaking change.
+This happens when changes are significant enough that the client is not expected to work with previous APWorld versions.
+In terms of compatibility, major versions must always match exactly.

+  A major version of 0 means it's a pre-release version.

+* A minor version bump (e.g. `1.3.2` to `1.4.0`) means there is something new in the APWorld that requires an updated client.
+Normally, clients on a higher minor version are compatible with APWorlds on a lower version.
+For example, client `1.3.2` is compatible with APWorlds `1.3.2` and `1.2.3`, but it isn't compatible with APWorld `1.4.0`.

+  However in pre-release, minor version bumps may also include breaking changes, so the minor version also has to match exactly.
+For example, client `0.10.2` is compatible with APWorld `0.10.0`, but client `0.11.0` is not.

+* A patch version bump (e.g. `1.3.2` to `1.3.3`) means a change to either the client or the APWorld that doesn't require updating the other.
+For example, a bug fix in the client or a small logic update in the APWorld.
+Patch versions don't matter for compatibility.
+All that matters is that the major and minor versions are compatible.

+  However, this means that the latest versions of the client and the APWorld might be different.
+If the client gets a patch update in release `1.3.1`, that release will still have APWorld `1.3.0` to indicate that the APWorld is exactly the same as the previous release.
+The latest client and APWorld will always be compatible with each other.

+In summary, if an existing save has APWorld version `a.b.c`, a client with version `a.y.z` is compatible as long as `a > 0` and `y >= b`.
+If a save has APWorld version `0.b.c` (i.e. is pre-release), a client with version `0.b.z` is compatible.

 # Known Issues
 - The mod will not always fully load before starting the game, especially the first time.
 If the `pseudoregalia-archipelago [version]` text doesn't appear in the top right corner of the main menu, try restarting the game.